basho/riak_kv/docs/NextGenREPL.md

 Need to write pb api for services.
 HTTP API will blow up on a non-utf8 bucket or key (true for all services, not just repl)

 *Upgrade ibrowse to handle connection pooling*

 ...

+*Allow for ssl support in replication*

+...

+*External data format to be supported in fetch i.e. a fetch that would return a GET response, not a specific internal riak repl format*

+...